opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

     When multiple data sources are selected, the logs must be of the same type.
 We recommend creating separate detectors for different log types.
     {: .note }

 1. In the **Log types and rules** section, select the log type for the data source.
 The system automatically populates the Sigma security rules associated with the log type.

+For information about creating custom detection rules, see

 The following image shows the number of associated rules populated in the **Detection rules** section.

     <img src="{{site.url}}{{site.baseurl}}/images/Security/detector_rules.png" alt="Selecting threat detector type to auto-populate rules" width="85%">